gavasc/ayufits/README.md

 ## Working right now ⚙️

 - Command "/comi":    registers what and when you ate, and if it was a healthy meal.
+- Command "/resumo":  returns a summary of meal types consumed in the past week.